Engaging the University

 Second, one notes particularly in the history of the British InterVarsity Fellowship (IVF), more recently the University and Colleges Christian Fellowship (UCCF), that the normal practice was to invite speakers to chapters, conferences, and university-wide missions who were credible at the university in both credentials and abilities.
 (This was a pattern only intermittently followed, alas, in the USA and Canada, as I shall further remark below.)

 Third, to turn to the USA, it is impressive that in a previous generation Hymns was published by IVCF and ever since there has been some official encouragement of substantial lyrics in Christian song—a genre always threatened by cheap sentimentality.
+(My current sense is that we need a new edition of Hymns—likely on the Web—to help a new generation discover what can be experienced and expressed through the best songs of the past.)

 Finally, one can remark with gratitude for the encouragement of good reading among the Navigators, Campus Crusade, IVCF, and others, each of which has its own publishing house that has increasingly moved from basic devotional materials to substantial intellectual fare.
+And campus ministries also produce podcasts, blogs, and other Web-based materials to help students through their favourite media.

 The intellect, however, has not been valued always and in every respect in campus missions.

-Many activities provide but elementary instruction in Christian discipleship: the “quiet time”; the so-called “inductive Bible study” (which is rarely qualified by the last several centuries of epistemological critique of inductive reading of anything); the praise songs that are musically fun but lyrically thin; and so on.
+Many activities provide but elementary instruction in Christian discipleship: the “quiet time”; the so-called “inductive Bible study” (which is rarely qualified by the last several centuries of epistemological critique of inductive/uninformed reading of anything); the praise songs that are musically fun but lyrically thin; and so on.

 Similarly, one wants to ask why in Canada and in the United States, and likely elsewhere also, there has been so little premium placed upon having genuine intellectual experts as speakers.
-Why so few professors, and particularly professors in the university, rather than popular writers, “pop pastors,” members of that student ministry’s own staff—few of whom have academic qualifications that would qualify them even for assistant professor status?
+Why feature so few professors, and particularly professors in the university, rather than popular writers, “pop pastors,” members of that student ministry’s own staff—few of whom have academic qualifications that would qualify them even for assistant professor status?
 One can be grateful for ministries such as the Veritas Forum while asking why there needs to be a Veritas Forum if IVCF and Campus Crusade in particular had been valuing the intellect properly, and particularly by networking with such experts and drawing them into campus work.

 What one sees too much of in campus ministry instead is an arrogant amateurism.
 We’ll do it ourselves.
 If we see a need for pamphlets and books in a language and situation new to our movement (e.g., Spanish in Latin America), we’ll get our twenty-something-year-old staff members to write them rather than translate materials of experts or enlist those experts to write them for us.
 (This actually happened in the early days of the International Fellowship of Evangelical Students.)
 If we need a response to some currently hot topic on campus or in society, we’ll get one of our own to write it.
 We staff don’t need advanced training in theology or Christian discipleship; furthermore, we’ll set up our own study centres and do the teaching ourselves rather than work with schools that already exist who have much better-trained faculty.
 The history of these movements shows that some staff will even innovate theologically and teach ideas that they enjoy thinking are “cutting-edge,” while what they breathlessly announce as “fresh” is simply the latest version of an old heresy that any genuine theological expert could spot at 100 metres.
 The intellect needs valuing better than this.